Samhain Traditions - 3 Simple Ways To Celebrate Halloween And Samhain | The Smallest Light. Seasonal Living. Creative Marketing.

 Acknowledging this might be as simple as taking out some old photos of family or loved ones who are not with us – if you are able to – and displaying these for the night at home.

-Alternatively you could choose to listen to music, or cook with food, which connects with the part of the world or culture you identify with, using that act as a touchstone for connecting with ancestors past.
+You could choose to listen to music, or cook with food, which connects with the part of the world or culture you identify with, using that act as a touchstone for connecting with ancestors past.

 2. Light the darkness ~ candles and firelight to encourage stillness and reflection at Samhain